How to Vent Your Solar Batteries

 This system is available on all Cool Cell passive temperature regulating battery enclosures and is the only system that cannot fail and become a trap for hydrogen.

 The H2Vent™ passive hydrogen ventilation systems can also be designed into other battery charging cabinets, vaults, rooms or shelters.
-For more information, see the H2Vent™ brochure or web page or contact Zomeworks Corporation, 1 (800) 279-6342.
+For more information, see the H2Vent™ web page or contact Zomeworks Corporation, 1 (800) 279-6342.